 All through the year, we’ve been getting plenty of questions on various aspects of Forex trading, and we’ve noticed there are some common questions we often get over and over.
-So, we sought to settle these common questions by answering them in this article, and lessen the burden of having to repeat the same answers over and over.
+So, we sought to settle these common questions by answering them in this article and lessen the burden of having to repeat the same answers over and over.
 Below are the 10 most frequently asked questions:

 1. How many people are profitable?

-Everyone who asks this question is probably worried about trading because they’ve heard the oft quoted figure of only 5% winners trading the markets.
+Everyone who asks this question is probably worried about trading because they’ve heard the oft-quoted figure of only 5% winners trading the markets.
 Unfortunately, there is no way to confirm whether this figure is true, or where it originated from, but the truth is that there are a lot more losers than winners.
-The CEO of Forex Capital Markets (FXCM), a broker Forex, Drew Niv, recently admitted that about 20% of their accounts are profitable.
+The CEO of Forex Capital Markets (FXCM), a broker of Forex, Drew Niv, recently admitted that about 20% of their accounts are profitable.

 That might be higher than 5% which most people think, but it’s still a grim prediction.
-The better question, therefore, would be, what sets these 20% of traders apart from the rest?
+The better question, therefore, would be, what sets this 20% of traders apart from the rest?
 Then, the answer would be simpler, follow the steps successful traders take and avoid common mistakes the rest make.

 2. How long does it take to become profitable?

-I like this question because it probably comes from a person who has already had an experience trading the markets.
+I like this question because it probably comes from a person who has already had experience trading the markets.
 Again, you might find some common numbers thrown around on this point stating that you should have traded for at least 2 to 3 years.
 The blunt truth is that most first-time traders on live accounts lose money; most lose a little and quit while some will have their accounts wiped out in a few months, then quit.
 Only the resilient traders who face this loss and keep going make it to become profitable traders.

-As for the number, there is no definite number because we are all different and learn trading at different speeds.
+As for the number, there is no definite number because we are all different and learn to trade at different speeds.
 It took me a year to start breaking even after a lot of losses, and it was only in the second year that I started to make any profits.
-Yet I know of people who became profitable after 6 months, others took 5 years.
+Yet I know of people who became profitable after 6 months, while others took 5 years.
 My point is that there is no definite answer, but the only thing that’s for sure is you’re going to lose money initially, but if you persist and follow advice from experts, you’re going to make it.